Security-Onion-Solutions/securityonion-docs/assistant.rst

 There are a variety of adapters available to connect to different LLM providers.
 When configuring an adapter, you're instructing SOC how to connect to an LLM provider.
 You configure the models seperately in :ref:`available-models` and tell each model which adapter to use.
 This allows you to connect to multiple providers at the same time and choose which models you want to use from each provider.
 The available adapters are:

  - **SOAI**: The SecurityOnion AI adapter connects to our own hosted gateway and provides access to a variety of models.
+The adapter connects to an AI gateway hosted by Security Onion Solutions, LLC.
+This is the default adapter, and is hosted in the cloud with an allotted number of credits per Security Onion Pro licensed grids.
  - **Gemini**: Google's Gemini models can be accessed through this adapter.
 You can connect through either the Gemini Developer API or the Vertex API.
+These models are hosted in Google's cloud and require the use of your own Google Cloud key, or Gemini API key.
  - **OpenAI Responses**: This adapter can connect to the newest OpenAI compatible APIs that support the Responses protocol.
+This adapter allows Security Onion grids to connect to locally-hosted LLMs.
  - **OpenAI Chat**: This adapter can connect to any OpenAI Chat compatible APIs, an older protocol still supported by many AI providers.
+This adapter allows Security Onion grids to connect to locally-hosted LLMs.

-All features are supported across all adapters, but capabilities may change depending on the model or provider you connect to.
+Most features are supported across all adapters, but capabilities may change depending on the model or provider you connect to.
+Credits are unique to SOAI, it's the only adapter that responds with a credit balance.
 Multiple adapters can be configured at the same time.

 Configuration
 ~~~~~~~~~~~~~

 A fresh install should come with the SOAI adapter pre-configured and ready to use.
 To connect to other providers or modify the SOAI adapter, go to Administration --> Configuration page, be sure "Show advanced settings" is turned on in the Options at the top of the page, and check under soc --> config --> server --> modules --> assistant --> adapters.
 Here you can add as many adapters as you need.
 Each adapter defines how to connect to a provider.
 Different adapters have different configuration requirements.
-Every adapter needs a unique name, the protocol it uses, and a Health Timeout measured in Seconds.
+Every adapter needs a unique name, the protocol it uses, and a Health Timeout measured in seconds.
 Below is a table of which fields are required for which adapters:

 .. list-table::
     :header-rows: 1